The Business of Family Child Care

 - Effective 1-1-2011 individuals applying to become licensed through DCFS must complete 15 hours of approved training prior to submitting their application.

-- DCFS requires four specific trainings: Recognizing and Reporting Child Abuse:Training for Mandated Reporters, SIDS/SUIDS/Safe Baby, Shaken Baby Syndrome and Food Handler class be included in the 15 hours.
+- DCFS requires six specific trainings: Infant/Child/Adult CPR & First Aid, Recognizing and Reporting Child Abuse:Training for Mandated Reporters, SIDS/SUIDS/Safe Baby, Shaken Baby Syndrome, Lead in Water and Food Handler class be included in the 15 hours.

 - The only approved mandated reporter training is online at https://www.dcfstraining.org/manrep/index.jsp.

 SIDS/SUID/Safe Sleep, SBS/Traumatic Brain Injury and Lead in Water may also be done online at the following links: